-In my NYC facial plastic surgery practice, blepharoplasty is a popular surgical option for patients seeking to improve the appearance of the eyes and achieve lasting, long-term rejuvenating effect.
-Because the effects of blepharoplasty procedure are so versatile, it can be difficult to precisely recommend the age at which one should start thinking about eyelid rejuvenation.
+Blepharoplasty is a popular surgical option at my facial plastic surgery practice in Manhattan, especially for patients seeking to improve the appearance of the eyes and achieve lasting, long-term rejuvenating effect.
+Because the effects of the blepharoplasty procedure are so versatile, it can be difficult to precisely recommend the age at which one should start thinking about eyelid rejuvenation.

 Typically, good candidates for surgery are bothered by eyes that look puffy, droopy, or tired — even after getting a good night sleep.
 During your consultation, I will examine your face and the eyes in order to determine what type of procedure would be the most effective in achieving the best results.
 I invite you to take a look at my before-and-after gallery to learn more about your potential results.

 In prospective blepharoplasty patients, I always look at both the upper and lower eyelids.
 Some will only need one or the other, but we can certainly transform both during the same procedure.

 - Upper eyelid concerns: The natural effects of aging, as well as a lifetime of cumulative sun damage, can cause the upper eyelids to appear droopy.
 Excessive skin on the upper lids can make it difficult to apply makeup.
 It can also make the eyes appear smaller — and in more advanced cases, it can begin to obstruct vision.
 During surgery, I remove excess skin, redundant muscle, and protruding fat if it creates a “puffy” appearance.